PastIn Person

 District Judge at U.S. District Court, District of Arizona

-District Judge for the U.S. District Court in the District of Arizona, based in Phoenix, AZ.
+District Judge for the U.S. District Court in the District of Arizona, based in Phoenix.

 Event Details